litetokens/litetokens-web/README.md

 ```
 #### Note:

-For testing LitetokensWeb API functions, it would be best to setup a private network on your local machine using the <a href="https://developers.tron.network/docs/getting-started-1" target="_blank">TRON Docker Quickstart guide</a>.
+For testing LitetokensWeb API functions, it would be best to setup a private network on your local machine using the <a href="https://developers.litetokens.org" target="_blank">LITETOKENS Developer Docs</a>.
 The Docker guide sets up a Full Node, Solidity Node, and Event Server on your machine.
 You can then deploy smart contracts on your network and interact with them via LitetokensWeb.
 If you wish to test LitetokensWeb with other users, it would be best to deploy your contracts/DApps on the Shasta test network and interact from there.